27 Mar 2014

 Original blog post by Dr. Paula Ferrada (February 22, 2014) can be found on OnSurg’s blog.

-While reading an innocuous, I came across a comment that immediately unleashed a visceral response: an MD implying that medical education is wasted on women.
+While reading an innocuous post regarding dating female doctors, I came across a comment that immediately unleashed a visceral response: an MD implying that medical education is wasted on women.

 His argument is as follows: Medical education is expensive and supported by federal and state tax money, both at the university level and at teaching hospitals, and apparently more women than men choose to work part time.
-In this doctor’s view, .
+In this doctor’s view, women who work full time are part-time wives and mothers, and women who work part-time are a waste of money and education.

 This is not only about the terrible discrimination and stereotypical definition of roles; the core of the problem runs deeper.